joomla/Manual/docs/general-concepts/guided-tours.md

 domain-tourname
 ```

-For instance, a welcome tour created by Joomla would have an identifier name 'joomla-welcome'.
+For instance, a welcome tour created by Joomla would have an identifier name `joomla-welcome`.
 authorname, companyname, domain name should be one single word, tourname can contain dashes.

 As long as the tour you create includes your 'signature' and is unique in your pool of tours, there will be no duplication issue for users.

-The identifier corresponds to the uid column to the #__guidedtour table.
+The identifier corresponds to the uid column of the #__guidedtour table.
 On save or duplicate, a suggested identifier string is created.